 Check this page for open positions.

-We study venomous animals and their venoms as model systems to address broad and interesting questions in evolutionary biology, ecology, and genetics.
-Venom, one of nature's most complex biochemical cocktails, has underpinned the evolutionary success of numerous animal lineages.
-Venom has independently evolved on at least 30 times in animals, and is employed to disrupt the physiological and biochemical processes of predators or prey animals to facilitate the defence or feeding of the venomous animal.
-Despite this, many venom proteins in unrelated (or distantly related) animals have remarkably acquired the ability to target identical molecular receptors.
-Thus, venom is an excellent system to understand the mechanisms underlying the origin of novel biochemical functions, the evolution of rapidly evolving proteins with adaptive functions, interspecific and intraspecific competitions, predator-prey co-evolutionary arms races, and the dynamic nature of natural selection.
+We study venomous animals and their venoms as model systems to address broad and interesting questions in evolutionary biology and genetics.
+Venom, amongst nature's most complex biochemical cocktails, has underpinned the evolutionary success of several animal lineages.
+Venom has independently evolved on at least 30 times in animals, and is employed to disrupt the physiological and biochemical processes of predators or prey to facilitate the defence or feeding of the venomous animal.
+Many venom proteins in unrelated (or distantly related) animals have remarkably acquired the ability to target identical molecular receptors.
+Thus, venom is an excellent system to understand the mechanisms underlying the origin of novel protein functions, the evolution of rapidly evolving proteins with adaptive functions, interspecific and intraspecific competitions, predator-prey co-evolutionary arms races, and the dynamic nature of natural selection.

 See the full list of publications for details.

 The major themes of research in the lab include...

 Venomics: unraveling venom compositions, potencies, and bioactivities using advance 'omics' technologies, and the underlying ecological and environmental factors influencing them.